-In September 2020, the Company entered into a clinical research support agreement with COH in connection with an investigator-sponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "Phase I Study of Cellular Immunotherapy using Memory-Enriched T Cells Lentivirally Transduced to Express a HER2-Specific, Hinge-Optimized, 41BB-Costimulatory Chimeric Receptor and a Truncated CD19 for Patients with Recurrent/Refractory Malignant Glioma."
-The CAR T being studied under this protocol has been designated as MB-103.
-Under the terms of the agreement the Company paid COH \$29,375 upon execution and will reimburse COH for costs associated with this trial not to exceed \$3.0 million.
+Since September 2020, the Company has been party to a clinical research support agreement with COH in connection with an investigatorsponsored study conducted under an Institutional Review Board-approved, investigator-initiated protocol entitled: "Phase I Study of Cellular Immunotherapy using Memory-Enriched T Cells Lentivirally Transduced to Express a HER2-Specific, Hinge-Optimized, 41BB-Costimulatory Chimeric Receptor and a Truncated CD19 for Patients with Recurrent/Refractory Malignant Glioma" for MB-103.
+Under the terms of the agreement the Company will reimburse COH for costs associated with this trial not to exceed \$3.0 million.
 The agreement will expire upon the delivery of a final study report or earlier.
+Since inception, the Company has reimbursed COH \$2.2 million.